crowdbotics/modules/modules/react-native-chat/README.md

 ## Features

 ### Create group
-Create new group by clicking on "Create group" button
+By clicking the "Create group" button new groups can be created using group name.
 ### Add members
-Select group members from the list of contacts
+New members can be added from contact list in the existing group.
 ### Remove members
-In chat details you can remove group members
+Members from the group can be removed from chat details.
 ### Leave group
-In chat details you can leave channel
+In chat details you can leave channel.
 ### Create direct chat
-Create one to one chat by clicking on "New chat" button
+One-to-one chat can be created by clicking the "New chat" button.
+In this way, a personal conversation can be started with any member of the contact list.
 ### Chat
-Start chat by clicking on conversation list
+Clicking on conversation list chat can be started with any of selected member.
+This allows real-time communication.
 ### Send image
 Send image in chat by clicking on "+" icon.
 Max image size must be less than 5mb.
 ### Send video